Optimal Computation in Anonymous Dynamic Networks: Introduction

-\mypar{Algorithms.} We give efficient distributed algorithms for computing the Concentration function (\cref{s:3}) and the Generalized Counting function (\cref{s:4}).
-Since the two problems are complete, we automatically obtain efficient algorithms for computing \emph{all} functions in the respective classes.
+\mypar{Algorithms.} Furthermore, we give efficient deterministic algorithms for computing the Input Frequency function in leaderless networks (\cref{s:stableaderless,s:termleaderless}) and the Input Multiset function in networks with leaders (\cref{s:stableader,s:termleader}).
+Since these functions are complete for the class of frequency-based and multiset-based functions, respectively, we automatically obtain efficient algorithms for computing \emph{all} functions in these classes (\cref{s:2.2}).

-For each problem, we give two algorithms: a \emph{terminating} version, where each process is required to commit on its output and never change it, and a \emph{stabilizing} version, where processes are allowed to modify their outputs, provided that they eventually stabilize on the correct output.
+For each of the aforementioned functions, we give two algorithms: a \emph{terminating} version, where all agents are required to commit to their output and never change it, and a slightly more efficient \emph{stabilizing} version, where agents are allowed to modify their outputs, provided that they eventually stabilize on the correct output.
+The running times of our algorithms are summarized in \cref{tab:summres}.

-Both our stabilizing algorithms run in $2Tn$ rounds, and do not require any knowledge of the dynamic disconnectivity $T$ or the number of processes $n$.
-Our terminating algorithm for leaderless networks runs in $T(n+N)$ rounds with knowledge of $T$ and an upper bound $N\geq n$; the terminating algorithm for $\ell\geq 1$ leaders runs in $(\ell^2+\ell+1)Tn$ rounds, with no knowledge of $n$.
-The latter running time is reasonable in most applications, as $\ell$ is typically very small compared to $n$.
+The stabilizing algorithms for both functions give the correct output within $2\tau n$ communication rounds regardless of the number of leaders, and do not require any knowledge of the dynamic disconnectivity $\tau$ or the number of agents $n$.
+Our terminating algorithm for leaderless networks runs in $\tau(n+N)$ communication rounds with knowledge of $\tau$ and an upper bound $N\geq n$; the terminating algorithm for $\ell\geq 1$ leaders runs in $\tau(\ell^2+\ell+1) n$ communication rounds with no knowledge of $n$.
+The latter running time is reasonable (i.e., linear) in most applications, as $\ell$ is typically a constant or negligible compared to $n$.
+Note that the case where all agents are leaders is not equivalent to the case with no leaders: in the former case, agents do not have the information that $\ell=n$, and have to ``discover'' that there are no non-leader agents in the network.

-\mypar{Impact on fundamental problems.} Since the mean is a scale-invariant aggregate function, our results also apply to the popular Average Consensus problem. \cref{tab:summres} shows that our algorithms greatly improve upon the state of the art on this problem, as well as the (Generalized) Counting problem, in terms of (i)~running time, (ii)~assumptions on the network and the processes' knowledge, and (iii)~quality of the solution.
-For instance, previous leaderless algorithms only converge to an $\epsilon$-approximation of the mean or have a small chance of giving an incorrect output.
-A comprehensive discussion of related literature is found in \cref{as:4}.
+We emphasize that the running times of our algorithms are specified as precise values, rather than being expressed in big-O notation.
+In fact, we made an effort to optimize the multiplicative constants, as well as the asymptotic complexity of our algorithms.
+To our knowledge, this feature is unique within the entire body of literature on anonymous dynamic networks.

+We remark that the local computation time and the amount of internal memory required by our terminating algorithms is only polynomial in the size of the network.
+Also, like in previous works on anonymous dynamic networks, agents need to send messages of polynomial size.